US labs buckle amid testing surge; world virus cases top 15M

 This story has been corrected to show that the CDC has issued guidelines recommending against repeat testing for patients recovering from coronavirus.

 Webber reported from Fenton, Michigan, and Sedensky reported from Philadelphia.
-Associated Press writers Kelli Kennedy in Fort Lauderdale, Florida, Michelle R. Smith in Providence, Rhode Island, and AP Medical Writer Mike Stobbe in New York contributed to this report.
+Associated Press writers Kelli Kennedy in Fort Lauderdale, Florida, and Michelle R. Smith in Providence, Rhode Island, contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.